Joshua 8: Fall of Ai (8:1–29)

 With the problem in Joshua 7 resolved, God is with his people again in the conquest of the land, so Ai, like Jericho before it, will fall to the Israelites (verse 2).
 The narrative contains military and topographical details, as YHWH takes charge in the taking of Ai (verses 1–2), in contrast to the previous attempt, where Joshua took charge.
 Unlike Jericho, the people of Israel may take plunder after conquering Ai.
-Using the strategem of pretended flight (cf. Judges 20:36–38), simulating the first defeat (verse 6, cf. 7:4–5), the Israel tricked the men of Ai to leave the city void of defense, so a second unit of Israelite army could get in from the west (opposite direction of a direct confrontation) and conquer the city, then went out to pinch the men of Ai from two sides and killed them all.
+Using the stratagem of pretended flight (cf. Judges 20:36–38), simulating the first defeat (verse 6, cf. 7:4–5), the Israel tricked the men of Ai to leave the city void of defense, so a second unit of Israelite army could get in from the west (opposite direction of a direct confrontation) and conquer the city, then went out to pinch the men of Ai from two sides and killed them all.
 Two memorials of the victory against Ai are established: the ash piles of the burnt city; and a heap of stones for the dead king of Ai (verses 28–29).

 The report related to the sending of the unit for the ambush consists of two versions (one in verses 3–9 and the other in verses 10–13) which are both preserved in succession, starting and closing with similar phrases ("Joshua rose" in verses 3 and 10; "Joshua…that night… in the middle" in verses 9 and 13).